EmployeeIssues.comU.S. Employee Rights in Plain English

 There are no Federal "hostile work environment laws" or "hostile workplace laws" named as such.
 Creating a hostile workplace is prohibited under certain Federal discrimination laws (listed below).

-Subsequently, to be illegal under one of the laws in the eyes of the courts, a hostile work environment typically must be caused by discriminatory workplace harassment based on race, color, religion, national origin, disability, age or sex.
-Additionally, the harassment typically must be severe, recurring and pervasive.
+Subsequently, to be illegal under one of the laws in the eyes of the courts, a hostile work environment typically must be caused by discriminatory workplace harassment based on race, color, religion, national origin, disability, genetics, age or sex; or it must be caused by retaliation in violation of a discrimination law.

 Lastly, the victim or witnesses typically must reasonably believe that tolerating the hostile work environment is a condition of continued employment.
 In other words, the victim or witnesses typically must reasonably believe that they have no choice, but to endure a hostile workplace in order to keep their jobs.

-Either the victim or witnesses may report a hostile work environment, by filing an appropriate discrimination charge directly with the Equal Employment Opportunity Commission (EEOC) or a state equivalent, or with either though an attorney.
-Attorneys often take discrimination cases on contingency.
+Whether a victim or witness, you may report a hostile work environment by filing an appropriate discrimination charge directly with the Equal Employment Opportunity Commission (EEOC) or a state equivalent, or with either though your attorney.
+To file a lawsuit under one of the laws listed above, you must first file a charge with the EEOC or a state equivalent.
+A statute of limitations applies.

-Find a Lawyer Now
+Ask a Lawyer Online Now

-Subscribe to Employee Rights Blog RSS FeedSubscribe Bookmark or Share this Page
+Subscribe to Employee Rights Blog RSS FeedSubscribe

 Search Tips